 Above all, demonstrate respect for the process and get a window into a unique form of American justice.

-From all of us at the Bell Law Firm, we encourage you to attend a civil trial, especially if it is an issue that impacts a loved one.
+From all of us at Stewart Bell, PLLC, we encourage you to attend a civil trial, especially if it is an issue that impacts a loved one.